tonytech83/lsaa/05-virtualization-and-containerization/02-homework/debian/homework-debian.md

 Would you like to create a new local network bridge? (yes/no) [default=yes]: yes What should the new bridge be called? [default=incusbr0]:
 What IPv4 address should be used?
 (CIDR subnet notation, “auto” or “none”) [default=auto]:
 What IPv6 address should be used?
-(CIDR subnet notation, “auto” or “none”) [default=auto]: none Would you like the server to be available over the network? (yes/no) [default=no]: yes Address to bind to (not including port) [default=all]:
+(CIDR subnet notation, “auto” or “none”) [default=auto]:
+Would you like the server to be available over the network? (yes/no) [default=no]: yes Address to bind to (not including port) [default=all]:
 Port to bind to [default=8443]: